jonboulle/nstack-docs/quick_start/workflow.rst

  ~/DemoWorkflow/ $ curl -X PUT -d '{ "params" : "Foo" }' localhost:8080/demo
  Msg Accepted

-When workflows are started, they become *processes* which have numerical ids.
+When workflows are started, they become *processes* which have numerical identifiers (_ids_).
 We can see the id of our process by running:

 .. code :: bash